Contexts

 Context Tab

-Name it "Customer" and set customer_id as the identity fact—this is what uniquely identifies each customer flowing through the system.
+Name it "Customer" and set customer_id as the identity fact.
+This is what uniquely identifies each customer flowing through the system.

 Define Your Facts